CSEANZ/WindowsContainers/README.md

 Full generator instructions are located [here](https://github.com/jakkaj/generator-acsengine).
 Head there to see the full requirements and getting started guide.
 Remember to check out the [instructional video](https://www.youtube.com/watch?v=J3CZkL7rt6Y&feature=youtu.be) if you get stuck.

+The [Docker version of the instructional video](https://www.youtube.com/edit?o=U&video_id=YFtyW9kIJSU) is available too.

+### Use the pre-built Docker image

+We've created a Docker image you can use to get your cluster going.

+To pull the pre-prepared environment follow these steps.

+- Install Docker
+- `docker pull jakkaj/acsengine`
+- `docker run -d -t jakkaj/acsengine`
+- `docker ps -a` to find running image id
+- `docker exec -it <containerid> bash`
+- `./sp.sh` to start by creating your service principal
+- `yo ascengine` and you're on your way.

+### Do it yourself version

 Make sure you:

 - Install Node.ks